dmshanmugam/dmshanmugam.github.io/misc.md

 ***Computing*** \\
 The Information: A History, A Theory, A Flood, James Gleick \\
 The Soul of a New Machine, Tracy Kidder \\
-The Art of Science and Engineering, Richard Hamming  \\ The Man from the Future, Ananyo Bhattacharya
+The Art of Science and Engineering, Richard Hamming
+The Man from the Future, Ananyo Bhattacharya

 ***Healthcare & Women's Health*** \\
 This Is Your Brain on Birth Control, Sarah Hill \\
 The Birth of the Pill, Jonathan Eig \\
-Invisible Women: Data Bias in a World Designed for Men, Caroline Criado-Perez \\
+Invisible Women, Caroline Criado-Perez \\
 We've Got You Covered, Amy Finkelstein and Liran Einav

 ***Language*** \\